League Rules

 2. Technical Inspection and Pre-race Information

 Excessive and/or unnecessary voice or text chatter during green flag conditions is strongly discouraged.
-Too much chatter can cause confusion and act as a distraction for other drivers in the event.
+Too much chatter can cause confusion and act as a distraction for other drivers in the event and may result in a driver's chat being muted, a Black Flag or even removal from the event.

 Under yellow flag conditions, the chat rule is relaxed.
 However, to allow drivers to prepare for green, unnecessary chat is strongly discouraged on the last lap under caution before taking the green flag.
 Race related chat is acceptable.